Imagine Better Reading Comprehension

 A mom describes how Visualizing and Verbalizing improved her daughter’s reading comprehension:

-If you have concerns about your child’s language comprehension ability, get in touch with our learning center to get started 800-300-1818.
+If you have concerns about your child’s language comprehension ability, get in touch with your local learning center to get started: 800-300-1818.